codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/REPORT.md

-next I follow the link and I manage to change the admin password to attacker then I'm redirected to the login page  and I login with username admin pass atta
+next I follow the link and I manage to change the admin password to attacker then I'm redirected to the login page http://68.183.205.254:34696/login  and I login with username admin pass attacker

+I'm taken to the dashboard
+I view the page so